Ruin0x11/intellij-lsp-server/CONTRIBUTING.md

 ## Troubleshooting

-If you try running the tests in IDEA but get "Class not found" errors, check the "out" directory for where classes are output.
-It could either be "out/test/classes" or "out/test".
+If you try running the tests in IDEA but get "Class not found" errors, check the `out` directory in the repo root and see where the classes are being output.
+It could either be `out/test/classes` or `out/test`.
 Go to `Project Structure...` and set the module output directories for all modules so they match.
 It's probably a bug in the Gradle import.